Probe Records (shop)

 Probe Records is a small independent record shop in Liverpool, England.

-Founded in 1971 by Geoff Davies, the shop was originally located on Clarence Street, off Brownlow Hill with a second location soon opened in the basement of Silly Billies clothes shop.
+Founded in 1971 by Geoff and Annie Davies and their friend Dave Keats, the shop was originally located on Clarence Street, off Brownlow Hill with a second location soon opened in the basement of Silly Billies clothes shop.

 The shop relocated in 1976 to Button Street around the corner from Eric's Club on Mathew Street and found itself at the centre of the city's emerging punk and new wave music scene, acting as a supporter of local independent bands and musicians.
 Davies admitted that he was far more a music enthusiast than he was a businessman.

+There are many stories about the famous musicians who worked behind the counter during this period.
+Not all of them are true, but it is documented that Pete Burns, Pete Wylie and Paul Rutherford were among them.

+Probe was seen as a key part of the Liverpool music scene.
+John Robb wrote in Louder than War: “Without Geoff, most of post-punk Liverpool probably would not have happened.”
+Paddy Shennan wrote in the Liverpool Echo: “Geoff didn't just revolutionise their record collections, he transformed their lives.”

-In order to supplement the takings in the shop itself, Davies also set up an independent wholesale arm of the business, through which he would promote up and coming talent.
+During the 1980s, Probe set up an independent wholesale arm of the business as part of the independent distribution network The Cartel.
 Many larger record retailers throughout the north-west of England such as HMV, Virgin Records and Our Price bought most of their independent label stock from Probe.
-The business became successful enough to eventually set up its own record label.
-Initially called simply Probe Records, it was re-branded Probe Plus in order to avoid confusion between the retail shop and the record label.
-The decision of which bands and musicians to sign up to the label was a collaboration between Geoff Davies and two friends, Bolton-born writer Andrew Kenyon-Smith and DJ John Peel.

-Local musician Pete Wylie, record producer Julian Cope, Dead or Alive front man Pete Burns, and Frankie Goes to Hollywood vocalist/dancer Paul Rutherford all spent a number of years working in the record shop between 1977 and 1984.
-Among Probe Plus' signings is indie rock band Half Man Half Biscuit, who have remained with the label for the duration of their careers.
+In 1981 Geoff Davies set up the record label Probe Plus, which he initially ran from above the shop.
+The name was chosen to avoid confusion with the American record label Probe Records.
+Davies told The Quietus in 2011: “The label kind of grew from the shop.
+Probe was such an integral part of the local scene that I was constantly coming into contact with bands.”